The majority of Australian baby boomers just don't have enough superannuation for a comfortable retirement and that’s a worry!

 In other words what’s really important is the size of the asset base you build – the size of your Cash Machine.

-Over the last few years more and more property investors are considering setting up a self managed superannuation fund (SMSF) as a vehicle to buy their properties and increase their asset base.
+Apart from owning investment properties in their own names. over the last few years more and more property investors are considering setting up a self managed superannuation fund (SMSF) as a vehicle to buy their properties and increase their asset base.

 So what are the main advantages and disadvantages of taking this tact when it comes to building your own retirement nest egg?